hellowac/mypy-zh-cn-old/docs/mypy_other/additional_features.md

 === "英文"

-Some functions in the :py:mod:`dataclasses` module, such as :py:func:`~dataclasses.asdict`, have imprecise (too permissive) types.
+Some functions in the :py:mod:`dataclasses` module, such as [asdict()], have imprecise (too permissive) types.
 This will be fixed in future releases.

-Mypy does not yet recognize aliases of :py:func:`dataclasses.dataclass <dataclasses.dataclass>`, and will probably never recognize dynamically computed decorators.
+Mypy does not yet recognize aliases of [dataclasses.dataclass], and will probably never recognize dynamically computed decorators.
 The following example does **not** work: